Is Instagram Safe for Kids to Use: What Parents Need To Know

 Instagram is filled with photos of traditionally beautiful people with flawless skin and toned bodies.
 These images are usually very strongly edited and filtered.
 However, other users can have feelings of inadequacy or problems with their own image when they’re bombarded with so many of these pictures.

-It’s very easy for so-called fake news or misinformation to spread on social media.
+It’s very easy for so-called fake news or misinformation to spread on social media sites.
 Even influencers can spread fake information across the platform, tricking people into believing false or even dangerous stories.

 Instagram is also a great place for scammers to operate since there are so many users to target.
 There are lots of scams on the site, including phishing attacks to steal user data or share links to malware programs.